open-ephys/stimjim/README.md

-Microstim - a flexible, precise, and inexpensive open-source stimulator
+Stimjim - a flexible, precise, and inexpensive open-source stimulator
 -------------------------------
-Microstim is a current and voltage stimulator for stimulating neural tissue (as with stimulating electrodes).
+Stimjim is a current and voltage stimulator for stimulating neural tissue (as with stimulating electrodes).

 # Specifications: